COVID-19 Important Notice

 - This email will include your Student ID number and your myCapU account and email address.

 - Any missing application documents and instructions on how to track your application will also be included.

 - All future messages from us will be sent from to your myCapU email.

 You’ve already sent digital copies of your transcripts to EducationPlannerBC as part of your CapU application, but we also need physical copies of your official high school, college or university transcripts.

 Please send your official documents to CapU Main Campus.

-Your letter of offer includes details on tuition deposit (C$5,000) and acceptance deadline.
-The deposit will go towards your first semester tuition once you’re registered for courses at CapU.
-This letter will be sent to your personal email.
+- This deposit will go towards your first semester tuition once you are registered for courses at CapU.

 Visa and Study Permit